runabrandes/pp5-elegant-essentials/README.md

 #### Order Confirmation

-Once the user has entered all relevant checkout details and the payment was successful, they are redirected to an order confirmation page which gives them an overview of the products and the quantity of the products they have purchased, as well as their personal information and the total cost of the products they have purchased.
+Once the user has entered all relevant checkout details and their payment was successful, they are redirected to an order confirmation page which gives them an overview of the products and the quantity of the products they have purchased, as well as their personal information and the total cost of the products they have purchased.

 ![confirmation](documentation/site_pictures/checkout_confirm.png)

 #### Profile

 On the Profile page, users can view and update their personal information for a faster checkout process, as well as view past orders they have placed.
-By clicking the order number of past order, they will be redirected to the order confirmation page that would've been generated at the time the order was made.
+By clicking the order number of a past order, they will be redirected to the order confirmation page that would've been generated at the time the order was made.

 ![profile](documentation/site_pictures/profile.png)